shunjizhan/react-folder-tree/README.md

 ```

 ### 🌀 custom initial state
-tree state is an object that look like:
+tree state is an object that looks like:
 ```jsx
 {
   // reserved keys